-23. Please include on a separate page your written plan describing how the time between acceptance and matriculation will be used.
+22. Please include on a separate page your written plan (not to exceed 600 words)

+describing how the time between acceptance and matriculation will be used.
 Examples of how the time may be spent include study in challenging courses in areas of interest, initiation or completion of a research project, or time spent in a unique life experience.